 Last grade - the final grade is the grade earned on the most recent attempt only

 New page: For longer SBAs it makes sense to stretch the SBA over several pages by limiting the number of questions per page.
 When adding questions to the SBA, page breaks will automatically be inserted according to the setting you choose here.
 However, you will also be able to move page breaks around by hand later on the editing page.
 Note that changing this setting has no effect on questions you have already added to the SBA.
 The setting will only apply to questions you add subsequently.
 To change the page breaks in an existing SBA, you need to go to the SBA editing screen, tick the 'Show page breaks' checkbox, then use the repaginate control.

 if you are administering paper-based SBA and planning to print out the questions, the layout must be "all questions on one page".

-If you have many questions that use many high definition images and the server suffers performance issues, showing only one question per page is easier on the server that showing many (or all) questions in one page.
+If you have any questions that use many high-definition images and the server suffers performance issues, showing only one question per page is easier on the server than showing many (or all) questions on one page.

 Navigation method (available by clicking Show More).
 Choose Sequential instead of Free, if you want to force the student to progress through the questions in order and not go back to a previous question or skip to a later one.

 The following question behaviors are available when creating a quiz (also when previewing questions):

 Deferred feedback: Students must enter an answer to each question and then submit the entire quiz before anything is graded or they get any feedback.
 Adaptive mode and Adaptive mode (no penalties) Allow students to have multiple attempts at the question before moving on to the next question.
 This behavior requires that the "Whether correct" box is ticked under "During the attempt" in the "Review options" section, at a minimum.